Aceh: Sultanate of Aceh

 By the early 19th century, however, Aceh had become an increasingly influential power due to its strategic location for controlling regional trade.
-In the 1820s it was the producer of over half the world's supply of black pepper.
+In the 1820s, it was the producer of over half the world's supply of black pepper.
 The pepper trade produced new wealth for the sultanate and for the rulers of many smaller nearby ports that had been under Aceh's control, but were now able to assert more independence.
-These changes initially threatened Aceh's integrity, but a new Sultan Tuanku Ibrahim, who controlled the kingdom from 1838 to 1870, reasserted power over nearby ports.
+These changes initially threatened Aceh's integrity, but a new Sultan, Tuanku Ibrahim, who ruled from 1838 to 1870, reasserted control over nearby ports.

-Under the Anglo-Dutch Treaty of 1824 the British ceded their colonial possessions on Sumatra to the Dutch.
+Under the Anglo-Dutch Treaty of 1824, the British ceded their colonial possessions on Sumatra to the Dutch.
 In the treaty, the British described Aceh as one of their possessions, although they had no actual control over the sultanate.
-Initially, under the agreement the Dutch agreed to respect Aceh's independence.
+Initially, under the agreement, the Dutch agreed to respect Aceh's independence.
 In 1871, however, the British dropped previous opposition to a Dutch invasion of Aceh, possibly to prevent France or the United States from gaining a foothold in the region.
 Although neither the Dutch nor the British knew the specifics, there had been rumors since the 1850s that Aceh had been in communication with the rulers of France and of the Ottoman Empire.